luca-morreale/nscript/README.md

 NOTICE
 ======

-The lines below refer to the original version of the software and it's left for documentation purpose.
+The lines below refer to the original version of the software and have been left for documentation purpose.
 Refer to `README.updates.md` for recent information.
 The two files will be merged, eventually.